dlaydon/MERS_VacTrees/README.md

 required (this is mostly useful for debugging).
 Otherwise if `UseCommandLine` is set to `true`, then parameter values in `Structs::ModelRun` will be overwritten by values in the parameter file.

-For convenience, compiled executables will output to the [x64/Release](./x64/Release) folder (although this can be changed by specifying a different platform and configuration in Visual Studio, or by changing the project properties)
+Compiled executables will output to the [x64/Release](./x64/Release) folder (although this can be changed by specifying a different platform and configuration in Visual Studio, or by changing the project properties).
+The actual executable is not tracked by git.

 We have provided example batch (`.bat`) files to reproduce an particular "proactive" scenario (`Example_Proactive.bat`) and an example "reactive" scenario (`Example_Reactive.bat`),